CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 AFFIRMATIVE COUNSEL (THE A-TEAM)

-Why did her followers believe she embodied Christ in female form?
+Why did her followers believe Ann Lee embodied Christ in female form?

 WITNESS

-They believed Christ’s second appearing would not repeat history but complete it.
+They believed the second appearing of Christ would not repeat history, but complete it.

 SPOCK